 - Wash and pit the cherries.

-- Butter a baking dish (mine is 33x20cm).
+- Grease a baking dish (mine is 33x20cm).
 Sprinkle coconut sugar to coat the bottom of the pan.

 - Scatter the cherries and gently pour the clafoutis batter over.

-- Bake for 45 minutes, until golden brown and puffy.
+- Bake for 40-45 minutes, or until golden brown and puffy.

 - Préchauffer le four à 180 degrés.